falkr/ttm4115/pages/unit-9-comp/preparation-1.md

 These are just a few examples of functionalities offered by component frameworks.

-:aside: Only recently Java 9 was published with a framework called Java Jigsaw that [introduces a module system for Java](https://jaxenter.com/java-9-interview-marcus-biel-137836.html).
+:aside: A while ago, Java 9 was published with a framework called Java Jigsaw that [introduces a module system for Java](https://openjdk.org/projects/jigsaw/).